-Venice is conventionally known for being the town of love and romanticism, the ideal destination for couples in love.
+Venice is conventionally considered the city of love and romanticism, the ideal destination for couples in love.
 However, Venice should be mostly remembered for the beauty and wealth of its artistic patrimony.
-Beside the presence of some of the most iconic buildings in the history of art and architecture of the entire world, Venice can count on a number of amazing museums, hosting art from all ages.
+Beside the presence of some of the most iconic buildings in the history of art and architecture, Venice can count on a number of amazing museums, hosting art from all ages.
 Here are those you cannot miss.

 The Galleria dell'Accademia in Venice is situated in the Scuola Grande di Santa Maria della Carità, of which the church of Santa Maria and the monastery of Canonici Lateranensi are part.

 The museum hosts the most important artistic works of Venetian artists.
-A rich collection of paintings include works from the 14th to the 18th centuries made by Bellini, Giorgione, Canaletto, Carpaccio, Veronese, Titian and Tiepolo and many other artists that have influenced European art.
+A rich collection of paintings include works from the 14th to the 18th centuries made by Bellini, Giorgione, Canaletto, Carpaccio, Veronese, Titian and Tiepolo and many other artists who influenced European art.

-Palazzo Ducale is the symbol of Venice where the Doge, the head of the judiciary power, used to live.
+Palazzo Ducale is the symbol of Venice: here the Doge, the head of the judiciary power, used to live.
 Today this amazing structure hosts the Museo Civico di Palazzo Ducale.
-Situated exactly in Piazza San Marco, it includes a series of smaller museums.
+Situated in Piazza San Marco, it includes a series of smaller museums.
 In the Doge's apartments there are paintings by Veronese, Titian and Tintoretto.

 This is one among the most important museums of modern art in Italy.
-Dedicated to the advancement of 20th century art, the Peggy Guggenheim Collection is situated in Palazzo Venier dei Leoni where Peggy Guggenheim, a patron of the arts, lived.
-Works by Picasso, Pollock and many other famous name of modern art are on show all year round, and there are always exhibitions throughout the year that give the visitors the opportunity to admire other masterpieces.
+Dedicated to the art of the 20th century, the Peggy Guggenheim Collection is hosted in Palazzo Venier dei Leoni where Peggy Guggenheim, a patron of the arts, lived.
+Works by Picasso, Pollock and many other famous names of modern art are on show all year round, but of great interest are also the museum's temporary exhibitions.

 Ca'Rezzonico takes its name from the patrician Rezzonico family.
-In this three-floor Baroque Palace there are paintings, furnishings, sculptures of great artistic value and evenworks by Tiepolo.
+In this three-floor baroque palace there are paintings, furnishings, sculptures of great artistic value and evenworks by Tiepolo.
 Ca' Rezzonico is usually associated to the art of the 18th century, as the majority of its patrimony belong to that century.

 Museo Civico Correr

 The Museo Correr is named after the aristocrat Teodoro Correr and it is situated in Piazza San Marco.
-The museum hosts a vast collection of paintings, coins, classical antiquities and marble sculptures by Antonio Canova .
-Moreover, there also are drawings showing how Venice has changed in the course of the centuries.
+The museum hosts a vast collection of paintings, coins, classical antiquities and marble sculptures by Antonio Canova.
+Interesting is also the drawing collection showing how Venice has changed throughout the centuries.